goodeats/epic-pppaaattt.xyz/README.md

 Please keep in mind this is a personal project, not yet intended for a wide audience

 - login as `adminUser` set from seeds in `prisma/seed.ts` (if you want to change this then run `npm run setup` again)
-- from user dropdown in upper right navigate to sketch and select `My First Artwork` (created from seed)
+- from user dropdown in upper right navigate to Editor and select `My First Artwork` (created from seed)
 - add at least one design attribute for each category
 - add a layer, which will adopt the artwork design attributes
 - click on the layer name to select it and adjust the designs from there